Silky smooth Sweet Potato Pie has the perfect hint of spice and a deliciously crisp crust. Topped whipped cream, it’s irresistible!

 Sweet Potato Pie Recipe

-- Roll out the pie crust to a circle that is approximately 13 inches in diameter, then transfer it to a 9 inch pie place.
+- Roll out the Pie Crust to a circle that is approximately 13 inches in diameter, then transfer it to a 9-inch pie plate.
 Press gently into the bottom and sides of the pie plate.
-Trim the crust so there is a one inch overhang, then fold over and crimp the edges of the crust with your fingers.
+Trim the crust so there is a one-inch overhang, then fold over and crimp the edges of the crust with your fingers.

 - While the crust is baking, mix together the sweet potatoes, butter, brown sugar, sugar, eggs, heavy cream, cinnamon, nutmeg, and salt, until well blended.
 Pour the filling mixture into the pie crust, and spread evenly.

 - Bake for 15 minutes, then reduce the temperature to 350°F and bake an additional 45-60 minutes, until the center does not jiggle when the pie is gently shaken.

 - Remove from the oven and let cool for at least 1 hour before serving.
 Serve with Whipped Cream, and refrigerate any leftovers.

 SWEET POTATO PIE TASTES EVEN BETTER WITH MORE TEXTURE AND LOTS OF BROWN SUGAR AND SPICE FLAVOR!
 TANKS FOR SHARING. 🙂